Find answers to all your questions about items in sync here.

 You can also see this count — and how it's changed over the past 30 days — on the Items in sync page in your workspace settings:

-How can I limit the number of items in sync?
+How can I decrease my items in sync count?

 Which work items count as items in sync for each supported app or tool?